 I suggest that you size for less than 15% draw down overnight.
 Mine is working at around 10% most long winter nights and boy in summer, it is really ridiculously low.
 This way we can go for several cloudy days.
 It also gives me much better voltage under load for starting big motors.
 Typically in the dead of winter we are able to go for nearly a week before getting low enough to need to start the generator at something under 50%.
 That is perfect because the rule in the battery world is that you must completely recharge at least weekly to avoid damage.
 More often is better, but if running them down is not a weekly occurrence, this is fine.
 Usually the sun comes out at least every other day for a while and keeps us from going too low.
 In fairly solid clouds we still see 5 – 10% of the system’s potential.
 We have gone for months with no generator use.
 It simply depends on the weather patterns and where you are located.
 Backwoods Solar would tell you that what I am doing doesn’t work in northern Idaho and they are absolutely right.
 Over here in eastern MT in the rain shadow of the Rockies it is much better even though we occasionally do get that 5 day stretch of clouds.
 Maybe I should say that choosing where you build might be smart, eh?

 So how do you size batteries if you are guessing?
 Ours in both the RV and now in the house have a C20 rating about 12x our nightly use.
 The house system has 1200ah of storage after I de-rated it 20% for typical winter battery temps between 45 and 50F.
+(By the way, this is around 30KW of total capacity… More than double what a Power Wall 2 is rated at and about 1/4 of the cost.)
 10% draw down over night is 120ah at 24V and 12 times that equals the C20 rating of the batteries.
 Now you will see that I don’t have as much solar power on the roof that anybody in the battery world will tell you I need.
 My 2000W is about 5% of my C20 rating.
 The typical recommendation has been a minimum of 10%.
 Remember what I said about the last 5% of charging taking 2 hours, no longer how big the array is?
 A bigger array would let me charge up to 95% SOC faster, but by not going below 90% most days I have found this is enough, when adding the generator once in a blue moon if going way down and I need more amps to charge faster.
 We typically start absorption with the system producing around 1700W, but it can be higher if the panels are cold.
 I have seen 2200W in bright winter sun with the panels below zero, but it doesn’t last long.
 I watch the charging drop once in absorption until we are putting in around 600W a couple of hours later when the batteries are full.
 This one thing is what confuses people more than any other… “Where are my amps?”
 Answer: The batteries are nearly full and will not accept the amps your panels are capable of producing.
 You can run things like laundry to use the extra amps that are going to waste.

 To give you a better idea, I am typing this on a December morning with snow outside, have not seen the sun since two days ago and the forecast isn’t looking good.
 In a while I’ll have to go sweep the snow off the panels, but I’m no hurry since until the sun gets up a bit higher it won’t make much difference.
 The batteries are at 79% after making coffee with a 1200W drip unit.
 I know, it doesn’t seem to add up.
 If we go down 10% over night, why don’t we go down at least two or three times that in 24 hours?
 The answer is that it is very unusual for us to not get at least enough from the sun on a cloudy day to do a little charging.
 Our typical state of charge after three days of clouds is over 75% and we can recover from that in one sunny day, even in December.
 I plan to run the generator tomorrow if the sun doesn’t cooperate.
 If I was made of money, I would love to have about 1000W more up on the roof, but we don’t really need it.
 Occasional equalizing can be done on sunny days with only 3% of C20, no matter what some “expert” tells you.
 A healthy battery will not accept more than about 5% anyway since you only equalize fully charged batteries and you don’t need to do the EQ any set day.
 You can wait for a good sunny day.
 OK, you can also start up your noise maker and waste a bunch of fossil fuel, but that just does not agree with the whole idea.